 The Financial Conduct Authority does not regulate taxation advice.

 Levels and bases of and reliefs from taxation are subject to change and their value depends on the individual circumstances of the investor.

 NEST & Auto Enrolment

-Pool House Professional Advisers is currently working closely with and advising clients on the implementation of NEST and Auto Enrolment.
+Pool House Professional Advisers is currently working closely with and advising clients on the implementation, ongoing compliance and administration of a qualifying Workplace Pension Scheme.
 As the rules are fairly complex as to Employer’s liability and timing, it is crucial that all Employers take advice on this issue.